Meryl Streep's Latest Project Is Just As Inspiring As You'd Expect

 Advertisement

-As a part of the Hotbed exhibition, which will take place on the fourth floor of the museum, the NYHS will recreate the "atmosphere" of a Greenwich village cafe at the time, replete with magazines, flyers, and books advertising the political movements of the time.
+As a part of the exhibition, the NYHS will recreate the "atmosphere" of a Greenwich village cafe at the time, replete with magazines, flyers, and books advertising the political movements of the time.

 It's very on theme for Streep to narrate a movie about women's suffrage.
 She starred in the 2015 film Suffragette, and, well, she's Meryl freaking Streep.